-The programme has been developed against the Quality Assurance Agency for Higher Education (QAA) Benchmarks for Academic Standards for Criminology (2007).
-These benchmarks are informed by the acknowledgement that criminology has developed and continues to evolve from a range of human and social science disciplines.
-This degree programme, therefore, reflects the QAA's recognition of Criminology's broad base by introducing students to a range of perspectives and the debates to which they give rise.
-It also provides students with an appreciation of the ways in which different theoretical perspectives have influenced empirical research and policy responses.
-On completion of the programme learners will not only be able to demonstrate their knowledge and understanding of key concepts and debates in the areas of criminology, victimisation and the official and unofficial responses to these issues but they will also be able to evaluate this knowledge and apply it in a variety of settings.
+The programme has been developed against the Quality Assurance Agency for Higher Education (QAA) Benchmarks for Academic Standards for Criminology (2007) and also takes account of The National Occupational Standards for Policing and Law Enforcement, published by Skills for Justice in 2003 and revised in 2008.
+The QAA Criminology benchmarks recognise that criminology is a constantly developing academic discipline.
+This Degree Programme, therefore, reflects the QAA's recognition of Criminology's broad base by introducing students to a range of perspectives and the debates to which they give rise.
+It also provides students with an appreciation of the ways in which different theoretical perspectives within criminology and policing have influenced empirical research and policy responses.
+On completion of the programme learners will not only be able to demonstrate their knowledge and understanding of key concepts and debates in the areas of criminology, policing, victimisation and the official and unofficial responses to these issues, but they will also be able to evaluate this knowledge and apply it in a variety of settings.